-The Company has established a Risk Oversight Committee and created processes and procedures to identify, measure, monitor and mitigate significant risks to the organization.
+The Company has established a Risk Oversight Committee and created regular and ongoing processes and procedures to identify, measure, monitor and mitigate significant risks to the organization.
 However, to the extent such risks go unidentified or are not adequately or expeditiously addressed by management, the Company could be adversely affected.